+- 6. BQ2 was enacted by the Nevada Legislature and is codified at NRS 453D.
+12 - 7.
+BQ2 specifically identified regulatory and public safety concerns:

+The People of the State of Nevada proclaim that marijuana should be regulated in a manner similar to alcohol so that:

+- (a) Marijuana may only be purchased from a business that is licensed by the State of Nevada; - (b) Business owners are subject to a review by the State of Nevada to confirm that the business owners and the business location are suitable to produce or sell marijuana; - (c) Cultivating, manufacturing, testing, transporting and selling marijuana will be strictly controlled through State licensing and regulation; - (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; - (e) Individuals will have to be 21 years of age or older to purchase marijuana; - (f) Driving under the influence of marijuana will remain illegal; and - (g) Marijuana sold in the State will be tested and labeled.

+NRS 453D.020(3).

-1 regulation and licensing of marijuana cultivators, testing facilities, distributors, suppliers, and retailers; and provide for certain criminal penalties?
-2 6.
-BQ2 was enacted by the Nevada Legislature and is codified at NRS 453D.
-3 7.
-BQ2 specifically identified regulatory and public safety concerns: 4 The People of the State of Nevada proclaim that marijuana should be regulated in a manner 5 similar to alcohol so that: 6 (a) Marijuana may only be purchased from a business that is licensed by the State of Nevada; 7 (b) Business owners are subject to a review by the State of Nevada to confirm that the 8 business owners and the business location are suitable to produce or sell marijuana; (c) Cultivating, manufacturing, testing, transporting and selling marijuana will be strictly 9 controlled through State licensing and regulation; (d) Selling or giving marijuana to persons under 21 years of age shall remain illegal; 10 (e) Individuals will have to be 21 years of age or older to purchase marijuana; 11 (f) Driving under the influence of marijuana will remain illegal; and(g) Marijuana sold in the State will be tested and labeled.
-12 NRS 453D.020(3).
-13 8.
-BQ2 mandated the DoT to "conduct a background check of each prospective owner, 14 officer, and board member of a marijuana establishment license applicant."
-NRS 453D.200(6).
-15 9.
-On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval 16 established a Task Force composed of 19 members to offer suggestions and proposals for legislative, 17 18 regulatory, and executive actions to be taken in implementing BQ2.
-10 10.
-The Nevada Tax Commission adopted temporary regulations allowing the state to issue 20 recreational marijuana licenses by July 1, 2017 (the "Early Start Program").
-Only medical marijuana 21 establishments that were already in operation could apply to function as recreational retailers during the 22 early start period.
-The establishments were required to be in good standing and were required to pay a 23 one-time, nonrefundable application fee as well as a specific licensing fee.
-The establishment also was 24 25 required to provide written confirmation of compliance with their municipality's zoning and location 26 requirements.
-27 $\frac{1}{12}$ As the provisions of BQ2 and the sections of NRS 453D in effect at the time of the application process (with the exception of NRS 453D.205) are identical, for ease of reference the Court cites to BQ2 as enacted by the Nevada Legislature during the 2017 session in NRS 453D.
+- 8. BQ2 mandated the DoT to "conduct a background check of each prospective owner, officer, and board member of a marijuana establishment license applicant."
+NRS 453D.200(6). - 9.
+On November 8, 2016, by Executive Order 2017-02, Governor Brian Sandoval established a Task Force composed of 19 members to offer suggestions and proposals for legislative, regulatory, and executive actions to be taken in implementing BQ2. - 10.
+The Nevada Tax Commission adopted temporary regulations allowing the state to issue recreational marijuana licenses by July 1, 2017 (the "Early Start Program").
+Only medical marijuana establishments that were already in operation could apply to function as recreational retailers during the early start period.
+The establishments were required to be in good standing and were required to pay a one-time, nonrefundable application fee as well as a specific licensing fee.
+The establishment also was required to provide written confirmation of compliance with their municipality's zoning and location requirements.

+As the provisions of BQ2 and the sections of NRS 453D in effect at the time of the application process (with the exception of NRS 453D.205) are identical, for ease of reference the Court cites to BQ2 as enacted by the Nevada Legislature during the 2017 session in NRS 453D.